AWegnerGitHub/awegnergithub.github.io-content/2018_04_12_setting_up_gitlab.md

 The example virtual host provided by GitLab uses HTTP only.
 I want to set up my instance to use HTTPS.
 I'll be doing this with [Let's Encrypt][7], like I did when I set up NextCloud in the previous post.
 I cover the exact [steps for Let's Encrypt][ssl] in another post.
-The keys referenced in the virtual host configuration file below created by that process.
+The keys referenced in the virtual host configuration file below were created by that process.

 The first change to make is to redirect the HTTP version of your domain to HTTPS.
 The goal is that all traffic to